 There were adequate systems for reviewing and investigating when things went wrong.
 The practice learned and shared lessons identified themes and took action to improve safety in the practice.
-For example, following a number of sharps injury to staff the practice introduced a safer sharps system and stopped manually washing dental instruments.
-There have been no further sharps injuries since the above was implemented.

 There was a system for receiving and acting on safety alerts.
 The practice learned from external safety events as well as patient and medicine safety alerts.